FEMA independent study courses can be taken online and on your schedule.

 If you have an inquiry regarding the FEMA Independent Study Program, NIMS or other Emergency Management Institute (EMI) related requests such as: requests for certificates, transcripts, online test scores/results, please contact the FEMA Independent Study program office at 301-447-1200 or email Independent.Study@fema.dhs.govfor further assistance.Please do not contact the FEMA SID Help Desk as they are unable to provide assistance with these requests.

 In order to access the independent study courses, please following the links below:

 Upon successful course completion of the exam, you will receive an electronic completion certificate via email.
 You may download and print this certificate for your records.
-Upon receipt of the course certificate, you should forward your certificate to Organizational Training, JH Room 417 or to OTD@upstate.edu to ensure entry into your training record.
+Upon receipt of the course certificate, you should forward to OTD@upstate.edu to ensure entry into your training record.
 If you have any questions, please contact us.

 The CDP provides the healthcare discipline with specific emergency management and leadership training needs.
 This includes individuals who provide clinical, forensic, and administrative skills in hospitals, physician offices, and clinics including surveillance (passive and active), diagnosis, laboratory evaluation, treatment, mental health support, epidemiology investigation, evidence collection, along with fatality management for humans and animals.
 This category includes: Hospital Administrators/Executives, Physicians, Dentists, Nurses, Physician Extenders (Physician Assistants and Nurse Practitioners), Veterinarians, Pharmacists, and Technicians, Medical Examiners/Coroners, Therapists, Epidemiologists, Facility Management, Security, Environmental Investigators, and Medical Records.

-Visit the registration page for more details on registering for a course: https://cdp.dhs.gov/register/application-procedures./
+Emergency Management encourages all staff to attend a course at the CDP.
+Visit the complete course listing page for more details on registering for a course: https://cdp.dhs.gov/training/courses//